 24. Brocolli (Brassica Oleracea)

 Brocolli is an excellent vegetable for roasting, salads, and more.
-You can easily plant them in your vegetable garden by planting them about four to five months before fall so that it has enough time for maturation.
+You can easily plant them in your vegetable garden about four to five months before fall so that it has enough time for maturation.

 Brocolli is vulnerable to getting attacked by pests.
 Therefore, it is the best practice to spray them lighting with a mild pesticide that protects it from pests and does not destroy the healthy florets.

 The ideal USDA growing zones for broccoli are 3 to 10, and they can survive in full sun to partial shade.

 However, if kept in complete shade for a long time, the growth of the vegetable may become stunted.

 The proper season for planting this green vegetable is the season of summer.

 Needing around three to four months to mature and produce a large head, you should plant your seeds around mid-summer to have the cabbage ready by fall.

 You should have well-drained and rich soil to grow cabbage mixed with peat moss or other organic components.